ppetrovtv/pine_script_docs/source/Sessions_and_Time_Functions.rst

 Built-in Variables for working with Time
 ----------------------------------------

-Pine’s standard library has an assortment of built-in variables which allow a bar’s time in the logic of an argument’s algorithm to be used in
+Pine's standard library has an assortment of built-in variables which allow a bar's time in the logic of an argument's algorithm to be used in
 scripts:

 -  ``time`` --- UNIX time of the current bar in milliseconds **(in UTC